The 2015 election – what will the impact on employment law be?

 - Silent on the issue of employment tribunal fees.

 While the SNP will not be the major party in any government, current polls suggest it could have an influence either in a formal coalition or on a vote-by-vote basis.
 Their employment law proposals include:

-The post The 2015 election – what will the impact on employment law be? appeared first on Brodies LLP Legal Resource Area.
+The post The 2015 election – what will the impact on employment law be? appeared first on Brodies Blog.